-The owner/operator of any retail gasoline transfer and dispensing facility shall implement a District-approved self-compliance program as follows:
+The owner/operator of any retail gasoline transfer and dispensing facility shall implement a self-compliance program as follows:

-- (1) The self-compliance program shall include the following elements: - (A) Daily maintenance inspections shall be conducted in accordance with the protocol specified in Attachment C to ensure proper operating conditions of all components of the vapor recovery systems. - (B) Periodic compliance inspections shall be conducted at least once every twelve months and in accordance with the protocol specified in Attachment D to verify the compliance with all applicable District rules and regulations, as well as all permit conditions. - (2) Any equipment with major defect(s) which are identified during the daily maintenance inspections or periodic compliance inspections shall be removed from service, repaired, brought into compliance, and duly entered into the repair logs required under paragraph (d)(6) before being returned to service. - (3) Defects discovered during self inspection and repaired shall not constitute a violation of Rule 461. - (4) Any new self-compliance program or revisions to the existing selfcompliance program as specified in paragraph (d)(1) shall be submitted in writing to the District for prior approval before implementation. - (5) Training and Certification - (A) A person shall not conduct daily maintenance inspections specified in subparagraph (d)(1)(A) or do required recordkeeping unless such person has completed an appropriate District-approved training program. - (B) A person shall not conduct periodic compliance inspections specified in subparagraph (d)(1)(B) or do required recordkeeping unless such person has completed an appropriate District-approved training program in the inspection and maintenance of vapor recovery systems and has received a certification issued by the District.
+- (1) The self-compliance program shall include the following elements: - (A) Daily maintenance inspections shall be conducted in accordance with the protocol specified in Attachment B to ensure proper operating conditions of all components of the vapor recovery systems. - (B) Periodic compliance inspections shall be conducted at least once every twelve months and in accordance with the protocol specified in Attachment C to verify the compliance with all applicable District rules and regulations, as well as all permit conditions. - (C) Maintenance schedules consistent with the applicable Phase I and Phase II vapor recovery systems and components installed at the gasoline transfer and dispensing facility. - (D) A procedure to determine and record the next required test date based on throughput during the 12 months preceding the time of a successful test.

+- (E) An employee training program including the following: - (i) Itemized training procedures for employees responsible for conducting any part of the self-compliance program. - (ii) A training schedule to periodically train any employee responsible for conducting any part of the self-compliance program. - (iii) A record for each employee of the dates of training provided and the next training date. - (iv) A procedure to review and establish any additional necessary training following any changes or updates to the CARB Executive Order for the installed vapor recovery system. - (2) Any equipment with major defect(s) which are identified during the daily maintenance inspections or periodic compliance inspections shall be removed from service, repaired, brought into compliance, and duly entered into the repair logs required under paragraph (e)(6) before being returned to service. - (3) Defects discovered during self inspection and repaired shall not constitute a violation of Rule 461. - (4) Training and Certification - (A) A person shall not conduct daily maintenance inspections specified in subparagraph (d)(1)(A) or do required recordkeeping unless such person has completed an appropriate District-approved training program. - (B) A person shall not conduct periodic compliance inspections specified in subparagraph (d)(1)(B) or do required recordkeeping unless such person has completed an appropriate District-approved training program in the inspection and maintenance of vapor recovery systems and has received a certification issued by the District. - (e) Testing, Reporting and Recordkeeping Requirements - (1) Within 10 calendar days after initial operation of dispensing fuel into a mobile fueler or a vehicle fuel tank, the owner/operator of a new or altered gasoline transfer and dispensing facility shall conduct and successfully pass